vananhit10391/docker-jenkins-tutorial/README.md

     - docker-jenkins-gradle module (Example about CI/CD pipeline with github, jenkin, docker hub for gradle)
     - docker-spring-mysql module (Example about build spring, mysql on docker)
 # 1. Build CI/CD pipeline for microservice
-Step by step build and run with docker
+1.1 Build and run with docker
+    * Clear cache docker
+      * Stop and remove all process on docker
+        - $ docker stop $(docker ps -a -q)
+        - $ docker rm $(docker ps -a -q)
+      * Remove all image on docker
+        - $ docker rmi $(docker images -a -q)
+      * Clean cache
+        - $ docker builder prune
+      * Clean network
+        - $ docker network prune
-1. Install and run docker
+3.1.1.
+Install and run docker
-2. Git
+4.1.2.
+Git
    - Checkout source code
    - At docker-compose.yml file:
      * Update content "image: anhtruong10391/..." -> "image: ${your_docker_hub_id}/..."
-3. Setting, build and run docker images
+5.1.3.
+Setting, build and run docker images
    * Option 1: build and run docker images by command
      * At each module, change content Dockerfile
        - Example: